 “Dwolla freed us from previous payouts restrictions and got us up and running with our own branded bank transfer solution in 10 days.”

 To illustrate an example, let’s use Bob.
 Bob is making a payout from an application at 2 p.m. on Monday from his bank account to Alice’s email address, an email that is associated with an existing user account.
 Bob will specify which bank account he intends to use as the source of his transfer and where he wants those funds to go.

 In this example, he wants the funds to go to an email address.

-Using the bank transfer API and with authorization from Bob, your application will call Dwolla’s API telling Dwolla to create an ACH transfer entry.
+Using the bank transfer API and with authorization from Bob, the application will call Dwolla’s API telling Dwolla to create an ACH transaction entry.

-If the API call was successful, Dwolla will create a unique transfer ID: 8576f0c3-d1cd-e511-80de-0aa34a9b2388.
-At which point, a notification with the topic of ‘transfer_created’ is sent asynchronously to your application.
+If the API call was successful, Dwolla will create a unique transfer ID like this one: 8576f0c3-d1cd-e511-80de-0aa34a9b2388.
+At this point, a notification with the topic of ‘transfer_created’ is sent asynchronously to your application.

 Events: bank_transfer_created and transfer_created